-The property is located in a conservation area and as such the cost of repair or reinstatement works are likely to be higher than normal.
+The property is a Listed Building and located in a Conservation Area and as such the cost of repair or reinstatement works are likely to be higher than normal.
 Any works considered necessary will require to be carried out in consultation with the Local Authority Planning Department and Historic Environment Scotland.